 - Imagining Peace

 Three linked courses explore peace movements from an interdisciplinary perspective and provide a foundation for the Peace and Justice minor.
-Two courses, a thematic version of Sociology 101: Introduction to Sociology and Social Problems and History 200: Peace Movements in the 20th-century United States, integrate sociological theories and historical analysis.
+Two courses, a thematic version of Sociology 101: Introduction to Sociology and Social Problems (SS1, GLD) and History 200: Peace Movements in the 20th-century United States, integrate sociological theories and historical analysis.
 As C. Wright Mills showed in his seminal Sociological Imagination, one needs to understand personal experience within the context of the social experience of the era in which one lived.
 Students in both courses will create a website that presents sociological and historical analysis of peace movement pioneers and activists and have an opportunity to apply for a summer research project that explores peacemakers who emerged from Hope College and Holland, Michigan.
 Overall, these linked classes will model an interdisciplinary approach to an urgent topic of study and provide students with tools to understand current movements like Black Lives Matter and the North Dakota Access Pipeline protests.

 - The Healing of Memories in Post-Conflict Societies